HONOOUR/Jieun/content/posts/2022-03-09---SQL-GROUP-BY.md

   - "SQL"
   - "Postgre"
   - "Statements"
-description: "Allows us to aggregate columns per some category"
+description: "rAllows us to aggregate columns per some category"
 socialImage: ""
 ---
 ## GROUP BY